itepastra/Quantum-surface-application/problem-statement.md

 ### Additions

 - Be able to calculate the hamming distance of the logical qubits
-- Add Y stabilizers as well
+- Add Y stabilizers as well (and a mechanism to switch between the stabilizers)
 - Different connectivies
     - Hexagonal (3 neighbors)
     - Triangular (6 neighbors)